natmegsweden/meeg_course/tutorial_01b_evoked_responses.md

 ![eeg_topo](figures/topo_50_eeg.png)

 > **Question 1.7:** Based on the topographies: where do you estimate that are equivalent current dipoles and how many?
-Hint: remember the right-hand rule and what the different sensor types measure.
+Mark in the topoplots.
->
+> Hint: remember the right-hand rule and what the different sensor types measure.
 > Note that the EEG topography above is misleading for locating dipoles.
 Something in the pre-processing did not go right.
 What might this be?
 Did you do better?

 ## Make evoked for all events